- Reading Time = 15 minutes

 Our modern homestead household includes 5 kids so far, so there’s always lots to do.
 My day starts between 7 and 7:30am, either working on the digital side of my homestead life or the practical side of hands-on jobs like fixing machinery, tending cattle and fences, working in the garden and tackling building projects around the property.
 My wife, Mary, is a full-time homestead homemaker so she has lunch ready for the family at 12 noon, then it’s back to work from 1pm until 6pm before supper.

-I’ve been working on a welding project lately using black iron pipes to build a railing and gate.
-Later today I’ll replace the front brake pads and rotors on one of our vehicles.
-Later in the season, when the warm weather arrives, it will be quite a treat to hear whippoorwills sing while a full moon is rising through the trees.
+I’ve been working on a welding project lately using black iron pipes to re-engineer a back carrying basket for my four-wheeler.
+Later this week I’ll be working on a large building foundation.
+Since the warm weather has returned, it’s been a treat to hear whippoorwills sing while a full moon is rising through the trees.
 Before winter sets again after next fall, I’ll put the garden to bed, pick some apples for a pie bee that Mary will do with friends of hers, extend the watering system on our cattle pasture, and work on building online courses that I sell to people around the world.